• Home

 • Dynamic Titles and Labels: It’s used to change titles and labels based on the selected field parameter.

-Step 1: Enable Field Parameters in Settings
+Step 1: Enable Field Parameters

 If you can’t find the “Fields” option at Modeling > New Parameter, you’ll have to enable it in the settings.
-To do that, open Power BI Desktop and Navigate to Options and Settings.
+To do that, open Power BI Desktop and navigate to Options and Settings.

 Go to Options > Global > Preview features and tick the checkbox against “Field parameters.”
 Next, click “Ok” to save the settings.